svobik7/next-bodies/README.md

 3. No unnecessary re-renders of the main page when router pathname did not change
 4. No need to manual opening the overlays - overlays are opened based on router change
 5. No need to manual removing the layout when rendering the page in a dialog

+> Next.js says: On many popular social media, opening a post will update the URL but won't trigger a navigation and will instead display the content inside a modal.
+This behavior ensures the user won't lose the current UI context (scroll position).
+The URL still reflect the post's actual page location and any refresh will bring the user there.
+This behavior ensures great UX without neglecting SEO.

 ## 1. Getting started